-Encodes a set of parameters (typically a name/value list) and a set of files (a list of (name, filename, file_body)) into a typical POST body, returning the (content_type, body).
+Encodes a set of parameters (typically a name/value list) and a set of files (a list of (name, filename, file_body, mimetype)) into a typical POST body, returning the (content_type, body).

-- get (url, params=None, headers=None, extra_environ=None, status=None, expect_errors=False) Get the given url (well, actually a path like '/page.html'). - params: A query string, or a dictionary that will be encoded into a query string.
-You may also include a query string on the url.
+Do a GET request given the url path.

-headers: A dictionary of extra headers to send.
+- params A query string, or a dictionary that will be encoded into a query string.
+You may also include a URL query string on the url. - headers (dictionary) Extra headers to send. - extra_environ (dictionary) Environmental variables that should be added to the request. - status (integer or string) The HTTP status code you expect in response (if not 200 or 3xx).
+You can also use a wildcard, like '3' or ''.

-- extra_environ: A dictionary of environmental variables that should be added to the request. - status: The integer status code you expect (if not 200 or 3xx).
-If you expect a 404 response, for instance, you must give status=404 or it will be an error.
-You can also give a wildcard, like ' 3' or ' '. - expect_errors: If this is not true, then if anything is written to wsgi.errors it will be an error.
-If it is true, then non-200/3xx responses are also okay.
+- expect_errors (boolean) If this is False, then if anything is written to environ wsgi.errors it will be an error.
+If it is True, then non-200/3xx responses are also okay. - xhr (boolean) If this is true, then marks response as ajax.
+The same as headers={'X-REQUESTED-WITH': 'XMLHttpRequest', } get_authorization()

-Returns a webtest.
-TestResponse object.
+Returns webtest.
+TestResponse instance.